danbev/learning-openssl/README.md

 ### Rivest Shamir and Aldeman (RSA)
 Is a public key encryption technique developed in 1978 by the people mentioned in the above.
-It uses a private and a public key.
+It is an asymmetric system that uses a private and a public key.
+RSA is somewhat slow and it not used to encrypt data in a communication, but instead it is used to encrypt a symmetric key which is then used to encrypt data.

 It starts by selecting two prime numbers `p` and `q` and taking the product of
 them: